Quickly fix your “MacBook keyboard not working” issue

 1. Go to your System Settings.

-2. Click on Software Update Available under your Apple ID.
-If this option is not available, you likely already have the latest macOS.
+2. Click on Software Update Available under your Apple Account.

-6. Reset the NVRAM and SMC
+7. Reset the NVRAM and SMC (for Intel Macs)

 Non-volatile random-access Memory (NVRAM) is a type of memory that your Mac uses to store and access specific settings, like the startup disk selection and more.
 It exists to ensure your Mac starts up smoothly.
 Similarly, the System Management Controller (SMC) manages other important functions in your Mac's hardware, including the keyboard and trackpad.